 |Business line of credit||

-When it comes to fix and flip loans, there are eight main financing types.
-Which one is best for you is dependent on your credit, your experience investing in real estate, and your financial goals.
+When it comes to fix and flip business loans for small business, there are eight main financing types.
+Which one is best for you is dependent on your credit, your experience in real estate investing, and your financial goals.

-If you’re an experienced investor who has completed a few flips before, have poor credit, or are struggling to find other financing options, one way to fund your next flip is a hard money loan.
+If you’re an experienced investor who has completed a few flips before, have bad credit, or are struggling to qualify for a conventional loan, one way to fund your next flip is a hard money loan.

-But how do hard money loans work?
-With a hard money loan, you work with non-bank lenders, such as individuals or online lenders, to get the money you need.
-Hard money lenders usually have less strict eligibility requirements, so you can qualify for financing even if your credit score isn’t great.
+With a hard money loan, you work with non-bank hard money lenders, such as individuals or online lenders, to get the money you need.
+Hard money lenders usually have less strict eligibility requirements, so you can qualify for financing even if your business credit scores aren’t great.
 And, you can often get the money quickly.

-However, hard money loans tend to have higher interest rates than other types of loans, and they often have shorter repayment terms.
+However, hard money lenders tend to have higher interest rates than other types of loans, and they often have shorter repayment terms, so keep that in mind.

 Using a cash out refinance loan is a financing strategy where you refinance an existing property to fund your flip’s purchase or renovations.
 You use your current home’s equity to take out a new loan and pay off the existing mortgage, and you can use anything left over to finance your flip.